willzak/scheduler/README.md

   - Axios get, put, and delete requests
   - Testing using Jest and Cypress

-This project was a part of the [Lighthouse Labs](#https://www.lighthouselabs.ca/) Web Dev Bootcamp, React work was written by me and CSS was provided by LHL.
+This project was a part of the ["Lighthouse Labs"](https://www.lighthouselabs.ca/) Web Dev Bootcamp, React work was written by me and CSS was provided by LHL.

 ## Dependencies